aaronleon1/pc-planet/README.md

 ### Known Issues

 - Notebook styling for all aspects of site must be addressed.
 Currently comfortable with destop and mobile styling.
+(Zooming out to roughly 75% on Chrome has helped tremendously in the meantime)
 - Stlying and data handling after Paypal purchase

 ### Current Focus